Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 describe deprecations or breaking changes and help you to change your configuration to keep the same (or similar) behavior across different versions.

+## v0.86.0 ➞ v0.87.0

+#### *(behavior change)* Schema `data_retention_days`
+To make `snowflake_schema.data_retention_days` truly optional field (previously it was producing plan every time when no value was set), we added `-1` as a possible value as set it as default.
+That got rid of the unexpected plans when no value is set and added possibility to use default value assigned by Snowflake (see [the data retention period](https://docs.snowflake.com/en/user-guide/data-time-travel#data-retention-period)).

 ## v0.85.0 ➞ v0.86.0
 ### snowflake_table_constraint resource changes